Home >

 • Metrics of success - like positive ROI or optimized workplace processes - are the best way to prove your technical and people skills.

-Take a look at some of manager in training industry leaders' favorite hard skills and soft skills, as listed on their resumes.
+Take a look at some of manager-in-training industry leaders' favorite hard skills and soft skills, as listed on their resumes.

-Top skills for your manager in training resume:
+Top skills for your manager-in-training resume:

 HARD SKILLS

-Project Management
+Project Management Software

-Data Analysis
+Data Analysis Tools

-Inventory Management
+Inventory Management Systems

 SOFT SKILLS